Artwork copyright Carol Snow. Photo courtesy of the artist, 1986.

 ABOUT THE ARTIST

-Carol Snow creates paintings, prints, and mixed media artworks that explore animal symbolism.
-She is a Native American artist of Seneca heritage.
+Native American artist Carol Snow (Seneca) creates paintings, prints, and mixed media artworks that explore animal symbolism.

 Temporarily not on display.